Intro...

 I love my goats!
 From their comical, curiosity to their loyal, personable temperament, it's fair to say I'm hooked.
 That being said, I want my goats to have the best life possible and that means selectively breeding for traits that make their lives easier.

-This is why I chose to transition to Kiko goats, as they require less input for maximum results than virtually any other breed (Spanish goats may be the exception).
+This is why I chose to transition to Kiko goats, as they require less input for maximum results than virtually any other breed (Spanish goats are comparable).
 Kiko breeders enjoy the advantages of natural selection, the "survival of the fittest" if you will.
 Studies have shown that kikos are a superior meat goat; a hardy, disease-resistant breed that is adapted to a wide range of challenging environmental conditions and unsurpassed for reproductive output.

 We also have rain.
 And rain means mud.
 And mud equals hoof issues, non-stop it seems.
 Prior to getting kikos I nearly gave up on goats altogether after spending an entire long soggy winter treating the heard weekly, if not daily, for hoof rot and scald.
 I decided it just wasn't fair for them to have to live half the year like that... and then I got my first kiko.
 Here again, I've seen unbelievable improvement in the number of cases of hoof rot and scald in my kiko herd, with monthly assessments becoming the new protocol, replacing the weekly/daily treatments required in years past.